-Now, the problem starts when a power invertor comes into picture.
-The invertor is powered by P1 but powers some electricals in other section which is basically powered by P2.
+- Now, the problem starts when a power inverter comes into picture.
+The inverter is powered by P1 but powers some electricals in other section which is basically powered by P2.

-With new energy meters, which basically calculate the consumption based on differnence between incoming phase and outgoing neutral currents, do calculate the load on both energy meters.
+With new energy meters, which basically calculate the consumption based on difference between incoming phase and outgoing neutral currents, do calculate the load on both energy meters.

 Assessing the Circuit

 Thanks Puneet, basically you want a solid-state SPDT changeover relay which will switch the load from mains to inverter during mains failure and vice-versa when mains returns....this will also prohibit the energy meter from registering the inverter current in its calculation while inverter is running.

 I hope I have understood it rightly??

 This would also require isolating the neutral so that the energy meter is completely disconnected from the load and the neutral line during mains absence.

 Isolating the Neutral

 I would beg to differ on the last point - isolation of neutral on mains absence.
 The reason being the live wire from invertor is directly connecting in section2 and not from energy meter.
 Since mains is off, i believe the energy meter circuit may not be powered to sense the consumption on neutral side.

 I may be wrong in my assumption.
 So if you feel neutral also needs isolation, please design the circuit accordingly.
 That was some confusion i had, thus i always mentioned SPDT/DPDT in my request.